 If you enable Secondary, it will play the ringtone you choose with an Output device different than the one set in Primary.
 So if you have Primary set to Headphones, Secondary will play on Speakers.
 When you receive a call, both of them will play in their respective output device.

 Peer call on the other hand is the ringtone that will play when receiving a call from one of your teammates (another agent), and New Chat message is the one that plays when you receive a chat message.

 This is for users who have the security profile level of an admin.
-General has the following sections:
+It has the following sections:

-In this section you can change the logo present in Dextr header.
-The principle to change it is the same one applied for your avatar profile picture (just click and choose an image from your file explorer).
-You can also change Dextr header color to either the default color (blue) or a light one (white).
+In this section you can change the logo.
+You can also change the header color to either default (blue) or a light one (white).

-This is a general portait of all the information relevant to the Instance.
-It displays the Admin Connect information, and it also gives you the option to edit Company Name, Admin Name and Email.
+This section displays the Admin Connect information, and it also gives you the option to edit Company Name, Admin Name and Email.

-Here you can configure Presented Not Answered behavior (when you miss a call), and it gives you 3 options:
+Here you can configure Presented Not Answered behavior (when you miss a call), giving you 3 options: